prashant007/DSL/README.md

 ===================================================

 The file Car.hs shows an encoding of an AHP problem pertaining to the decision of buying of a car.
 It also shows how to generate an explanation for the decision output by the AHP.
-The file SensitivityExampleCar.hs illustrates the functions for sensitivity analysis of the same problem.
+The file SensitivityCar.hs illustrates the functions for sensitivity analysis of the same problem.
 A description of the functionalities of the DSL using the car example is provided in the wiki page of the DSL.